qchenevier/MBA_memoire/doc/reaction_organization.md

 Staged allocation of resources (SAR): It can force innovation teams to zero in quickly on critical assumptions, find cheap ways to test those assumptions, and develop lean and flexible structures for innovation projects.
 Instead of risking big investments on uncertain strategies, newspaper companies can "invest a little to learn a lot" about the key uncertainties in their approach, reduce the cost and risk of innovation, and encourage smart experiments and risk-mitigation strategies [@Karimi2015].

 Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

+#### IT centralization & Employee decentralization

+Beware of the assumption: **Working as an integrated company will slow us down and stifle innovation.** Pre-digital wisdom held that centralized companies, while slower to innovate, can be more efficient [and] argued that decentralized companies can be more responsive to local markets.
+This kind of mind-set forced managers to choose between two suboptimal structures.
+One of the paradoxes of digital technology is that standardization can actually lead to increased agility.
+Smart mobile devices, collaboration platforms and big data analytics wire organizations differently.
+Decentralized companies can have integration where it counts.
+Integrated systems and centralized processes offer benefits that go beyond efficiency and quality improvement and can also be useful platforms for innovation [@WESTERMAN2015].

+**Digital globalization:** Transforming from multi-national to truly global operations with integrated information to gain global synergies while remaining locally responsive.
+"Becoming more centralized and decentralized at the same time."
+Global shared services promote efficiency and global flexibility.
+It requires a different approach to policy: "fewer mandates from headquarters, but more guidelines." [@Westerman2011]

+**Culture issues:** On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

 ### Organize for Customization & Customer Intimacy